Disclaimer: This page is to be used as a resource for students who are newly admitted for the Spring 2020 term.

 Please make sure that you have no incomplete or initiated items on your Financial Aid To-Do List.
 All required documents must include signatures and contain your myUH ID number.
 Students are responsible for monitoring their myUH account for additional documents that may be required.
 Missing information could cause a delay on your file.

-Cancel pending Spring 2019 aid with any other prior institutions.
+Cancel pending spring aid with any other prior institutions.
 You may not receive aid from multiple institutions during the same enrollment period, and doing so will result in cancellation of UH aid and a balance.
-You will not be able to have your Spring 2019 enrollment from another institution counted toward your enrollment hours at UH for financial aid purposes.
-If your school has not cancelled your pending 2019 aid and updated in the National Student Loan Data System, you may be required to submit additional forms, including the Transfer Monitor forms and related documents.
-All students will be packaged with an assumed full-time enrollment and only based on eligibility that you have not already utilized at other institutions during the 2018-2019 aid year.
-If your enrollment is less-than-full-time on and after the 12th class day (Jan.
-30, 2019, for Session 1), your aid will be reduced to meet the enrollment requirements.
+You will not be able to have your spring enrollment from another institution counted toward your enrollment hours at UH for financial aid purposes.
+If your school has not cancelled your pending spring aid and updated the National Student Loan Data System, you may be required to submit additional forms, including Transfer Monitor forms and related documents.
+All students will be offered aid with an assumed full-time enrollment and only based on eligibility that you have not already utilized at other institutions during the aid year.
+If your enrollment is less-than-full-time on and after the 12th class day, your aid will be reduced to meet the enrollment requirements.
 Students who are enrolled in less-than-half-time hours will not be eligible for any federal loans.

 Please secure a payment plan for your classes.
-If you have been admitted and have registered for your classes, but have not been awarded financial aid by the time your fee bill is due (Jan.
-8, 2019), or have not received enough awards to cover your bill, please visit the Office of Student Business Services for your payment options.
+If you have been admitted and have registered for your classes, but have not been offered financial aid by the time your fee bill is due, or have not received enough aid to cover your bill, please visit the Office of Student Business Services for your payment options.
 You also may read about deferment plans and payment options, which allow you additional time to finish seeking financial assistance for your bill.